 The development plan in Phase 2 focuses on the implementation of the tools and modules required to demonstrate Pilot 2 and adapt the ImmersiaTV pipeline to a live scenario.
 The Pilot 2 architecture differs from Pilot 1 in technical aspects, so in this use case the omnidirectional and directive streams will be captured real-time by cameras capable to deliver a live video signal.
 Then the video will be processed and assembled in real-time by dedicated live stitching software (camera-specific stitching software, Vahana VR, AZilPix Studio.One).
 Additionally, semiomnidirectional cameras are added, providing equirectangular views for use in HMDs or other VR viewing devices, but not offering a full spherical view.
 This allows to spend the capture pixel budget more intelligently, focusing better on where the action is, while significantly increasing the number of points of view.
 Finally all stitched omnidirectional, semi-omnidirectional and directional streams will be combined in the live production tool.
-Similar as in Pilot 1, the result of the live production will be several H.264 video files with MP4 format wrapper and one metadata file, transferred to the DASH server, transcoded, and served in MPEG-DASH streamable format to be consumed by the end user's devices.
+Similar as in Pilot 1, the result of the live production will be several H.264/AVC video streams served in MPEG-DASH streamable format and one metadata file to be consumed by the end user's devices.
 The architecture of the content distribution and content reception sides remains the same as in Phase 1.
 Therefore, we do not detail them again.

 In the Pilot 2 workflow directional and omnidirectional videos are passed between components as live streams.
-Live production tools enables the process of editing and combining multiple video files in real-time.
-After live editing videos and XML metadata files are passed to distribution chain (MPEG-DASH server).
+Live production tools enable the process of editing and combining multiple video files in real-time.
+After live editing video streams and XML metadata file are passed to distribution chain (MPEG-DASH server).